xiaomi-research/dggt/README.md

     -images: A flag that, when specified, enables the output of rendered images for each frame (optional).
     -depth: A flag that, when specified, enables the output of depth maps in .npy format for each frame (optional).
     -metrics: A flag that, when specified, enables the output of evaluation metrics (PSNR, SSIM, LPIPS) after processing (optional).
-    -difix: Whether to use difix to optimize the rendered images (time-consuming) (optional).
+    -diffusion: Whether to use diffusion model to optimize the rendered images (time-consuming) (optional).

 ### Zero-shot and trained experiment​s